Maskil/google_form_demo/README.md

 # FAQ
-## Q: I messed up with the first three steps!
+## Q: I messed up with the first four steps!
 A: Use Google.
 ## Q: I'm using Windows and the chromedriver location does not work!
 A: For Windows, you need to put `.exe` at the end of the chromedriver file.
 For instance, `C:\user\Downloads\chromedriver\chromedriver.exe`<br/>For Mac or Linux, `.formatname` is not required.
 ### For Windows
 https://user-images.githubusercontent.com/45069462/110214161-bf2e6a00-7ee6-11eb-9af9-d7c64dce2110.mp4
 ### For Mac OS
 https://user-images.githubusercontent.com/45069462/110214256-1e8c7a00-7ee7-11eb-8f7b-1fcd32e7e84a.mp4

 <br/><br/>